Here at Token Metrics, we understand that our most valuable asset is you, our audience.

 While the platform allows users to create their wallets, it also supports alternative wallets and integrates with Trust Wallet and the Ledger Nano S.

 “IDEX is a DEX that every one of our advisors and founding team used at one point during the 2017 bull market.
-It was the first Ethereum-based decentralized smart contract exchange that supported real-time trading.” – Sam Monac, Head of Research, Token Metrics
+It was the first Ethereum-based decentralized smart contract exchange that supported real-time trading.” – Sam Monac, Chief Operating Officer, Token Metrics

 Arriving in 2nd place with a little over 25% of the total vote is IDEX.
 Launched in September of 2017, IDEX has been rapidly increasing in popularity amongst DEX users.

 One of the reasons IDEX is so popular is the exchanges deep liquidity and support for tokens.
 According to numbers reported at the end of 2019, IDEX has amassed nearly 50 bitcoin in liquidity and supports just under 400 different token pairs.

 Like other DEXes, IDEX users manage their funds through their platform’s Ethereum-based smart contract system.
 Access to this system is guarded by the private key contained in your wallet.